JeromeVigne/InfraAsCode-introduction/03_CICD_with_ARM_and_AzDevOps/README.md

 ![image](https://github.com/JeromeVigne/InfraAsCode-introduction/blob/master/images/Release_Pipeline_ARM.PNG)

 Under Resource Manager connection, select manage connection > create a Resource Manager Connection.
 You do need to be able to register applications in your AAD to do this step.
 If you are not able to do this, you might have to work with someone who can (typically an admin).
 Select your subscription and give it a name.
 You can restrict the connection to a specific resource group if you want.
-But beware that then this connection can only see and alter the specific resource group.
+But beware that if you do so, this connection can only see and alter the specific resource group.

-Once done, return to you pipeline.
+Once you are done, return to your pipeline.
 Select the connection, subscription, a resource group and a location.
-For Template, select the ellipsis and pick your template json file, for the parameters, pick you parameters file.
+For Template, select the ellipsis and pick your template json file from th epublished artifact, for the parameters, pick you parameters file.

 Save and create the release.

-**WELL DONE, YOU NOW HAVE CREATED A TEMPLATE< PUSHED IT TO A SHARED REPO, TRIGGERED A BUILD AND A RELEASE**
+**WELL DONE, YOU NOW HAVE CREATED A TEMPLATE, PUSHED IT TO A SHARED REPO, TRIGGERED A BUILD AND A RELEASE**

 The above is all you need for end-to-end DevOps.
 With this skeleton you can build more and more!